Environmental Science, Policy, and Engineering Program (ESPE)

-An interdisciplinary introduction to the technology of construction and the social uses of building by humans.
+An interdisciplinary introduction to the technology of construction and the social uses of buildings by humans.
 The course will consider types of building materials and their application to domestic housing, castles, cathedrals, palaces, monuments, dams, bridges, tunnels, factories, and office buildings.
 No prerequisite.
-SET credit.
+ETS credit.

 Throughout history, different civilizations have used construction as means to display their greatness.
 Construction has always been influenced by historical, cultural, social, environmental, natural, and engineering factors.
 Humanity has always sought ways to advance the art and science of construction to better serve its needs.
 Despite these great ambitions, the state of knowledge and availability of proper construction materials have necessarily controlled and limited what was actually constructed.
 Furthermore, in some areas construction is affected by natural conditions such as earthquakes, heat, snow, wind, rain, humidity, and floods.
 These conditions cannot be controlled or regulated and have to be dealt with on a case-by-case basis.
 The difficulties and rewards associated with constructing massive or unusual structures have long been a source of fascination and challenge which humans have shown ready willingness to accept.

 This course is mainly concerned with the human side of construction.
 Its goal is to understand how the engineering of structures is closely knit with historical, cultural, social, environmental, and natural factors.

 The course will conclude with thoughts about the relationship between construction and humanity in the twenty-first century.